 The History of Instagram

-When Instagram first came out in 2010, the feed was simply organized chronologically.
 However as the company grew, and the popularity of the app skyrocketed, it became harder to keep up with the sheer quantity of content.
-So they decided to implement an algorithm to help organize that content more effectively.
-The goal was to show users content more relevant to them which not only makes the overall experience of Instagram more enjoyable but again keeps them using it.
+So Instagram decided to implement an algorithm to help organize that content more effectively.

 However, the change did not go well with the users.
 A lot of people were, to put it lightly, discontent.
 Even a petition called “Keep Instagram chronological” was put up on Change.org, gaining around 70,000 signatures in only 24 hours.
 The petition eventually reached 340,000 signatures.

 Up to this day, some Instagram users are still unhappy and complain about the algorithm.
 However, since it was implemented, the users have been more actively engaging with the community, liking and commenting on more photos.